 The Center for Inclusive Communities will also continue to celebrate the diverse identities within our community through heritage and awareness month programming.

-Student organization will need to register any in-person activities (other than regularly scheduled meetings) on syncDIN.
+Student organizations will need to register any in-person activities (other than regularly scheduled meetings) on syncDIN.
 Prior to registration, contact the person who reserves the space to receive approval for use.
 The facility operator may require additional information before accepting a reservation.
 No off-campus activities are allowed.
-At present, student organizations may not host any activity, etc. with alcohol.
-It is required the student organization’s advisor be present for any activity, etc. hosted outside with more than 30 individuals.
+At present, student organizations may not host any activity with alcohol.

 Organizations must seek prior approval from the Office of Student Involvement and Inclusion to bring external groups or speakers to campus and should expect to submit justification why their inclusion cannot be accomplished virtually.

-Due to the travel required, club sports competition has been canceled for the fall semester.
+Due to the travel required, club sports competition was canceled for the fall semester.
+Guidelines for the spring semester are under review.

 Club sports teams that compete as individuals may still practice while adhering to physical distancing and other required safety measures (i.e. face coverings).
 These include equestrian, golf, outdoor swimming, tennis (singles), tennis (doubles) running, and cycling.
 Powerlifting may be allowed if all safety protocols can be achieved, including face covering, distancing, and no spotters.